The Harvard Science Research Mentoring Program

 \section{Conclusion}

-In this paper, I have described the setup and workings of the Harvard Science Research Mentoring Program, with the goal of providing a template for others interested in starting their own SRMP.
-I have shown that SRMPs can be set up quickly, within one academic year, and that it requires very little funding when starting out.
+In this paper, I have described the setup and first two years of the Harvard Science Research Mentoring Program (SRMP), with the hope of motivating and providing suggestions for others interested in starting their own SRMP.

 SRMPs can have a profound impact on both students and mentors.
 Students gain valuable research skills and the beginning of a professional network.
-I have personally stayed in touch with some of my students all the way from high school to graduate school and helped them along the way with, e.g., letters of reference and invitations to conferences.
+I have personally stayed in touch with some of my students all the way from high school to graduate school and helped them along the way, e.g., with letters of reference and invitations to conferences.
 Mentors, most of them for the first time, gain hands-on experience supervising students.
-Successful mentoring requires a valuable set of skills that is expected by most academic positions, yet seldom taught.
+Successful mentoring requires a valuable set of skills that is expected by most academic positions yet seldom taught.
 SRMP is one of the only venues through which graduate students and postdoctoral scholars can gain these skills.

 Harvard SRMP currently accepts ten students each year.
-This number was chosen to minimize the time I spend managing the students, as I currently devote only $\sim20$\% of my time to the program.
+This number was chosen to minimize the time I spend managing the students, as I currently devote only $\sim10$--$20$\% of my time to the program.
 It is also easier to convince funding agencies to support a program just starting out if the amount of funding request is small, commensurate with the number of students.
 Once the program strikes roots and is no longer seen as a ``pilot,'' it is natural to think of expansion: to other schools, other subject fields, other towns.
-The AMNH SRMP encompasses biology, astrophysics, and geophysics, and is now part of the New York City Science Research Consortium, which comprises 13 programs at various institutions across the city.\cite{consortium} The Science Internship Program at the University of California, Santa Cruz started off with three students in 2009 and has since expanded to include $>150$ students working in 14 departments.\cite{UCSCSIP} I am currently working on expanding Harvard SRMP to MIT and the two charter high schools in Cambridge.
+The AMNH SRMP encompasses biology, astrophysics, and geophysics.
+The Science Internship Program at the University of California, Santa Cruz started off with three students in 2009 and has since expanded to include $>150$ students working in 14 departments.
+I am currently working on expanding Harvard SRMP to MIT and the two charter high schools in Cambridge.